Snowstorm expected to pound Northeast

 - Snowstorm should pass by Thursday evening, forecasters say

-(CNN)A storm forming in the Atlantic will blast the Northeast with up to a foot of snow on Thursday morning, creating travel nightmares across the region, CNN meteorologists say.
+(CNN)A winter storm will blast the Northeast with up to a foot of snow Thursday morning, creating travel nightmares across the region, CNN meteorologists say.

 Snow will start falling in Boston and Hartford, Connecticut, around midmorning Thursday, just in time for the early commute, and become heavy in the afternoon, meteorologist Dave Hennen said.